September 05, 2023 8 min read

 Going further a few centuries later - between the 16th to the 19th century, European women's hair became more visible while their hair coverings grew smaller, and they started introducing ornamentation and hair accessories like flowers, ostrich plumes and ribbons.

-And if this all wasn't already incredibly fascinating, did you know that thermal hair styling isn't as new as you would think?
+And if the history of hair styling wasn't already incredibly fascinating, did you know that thermal hair styling isn't as new as you would think?
 You may be thinking "heat styling tools were invented during the last few decades"...well, that's not entirely true!

 In fact, one of the earliest records of thermal hair styling comes from ancient Egypt, where both men and women used heated metal tools to curl and straighten their hair.
 They would heat these tools over open flames or hot coals and then use them to create elaborate hairstyles, including curls and waves.